toffyui/angular-sample-app/README.md

 # AngularSampleApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.5.
+This project was created by following [Angular Tutorial](https://angular.dev/tutorials/first-app).

 ## Development server

+Run `json-server --watch db.json` for json-server.
-Run `ng serve` for a dev server.
+Then Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding